Glasgow • 10:03pm

 Pleo is an expense management solution for forward thinking teams.
 Employees make expenses, admins review them and bookkeepers handle the rest.
 As for accounting partners, they empower their own clients with Pleo's smart company cards.

 Created in 2020, the partner portal served as a tool for accounting partners to manage all their clients and expenses.
 It was built as an MVP that only served as a gateway for partners to access their clients' Pleo accounts.
 Then it had a glow up.
-This is the story of how that came about.
+This is the story of how that came about (in a short summary).

 The partner portal did not provide much value to accounting partners other than being a gateway to access their clients' accounts.
 Commercial insights from the partnerships team led to the definition of the MVP of the partner portal 2.0.

 When partners log in, they should have one main page where they can see the following: